CamBuscher/100Days/README.md

 5. Harmony (I think sequentially and look for practicality in my solutions.)

 I'm not sure how I feel about all of those, but it was an interesting exercise and one I guess used by several tech companies (Facebook is he example we were given).
 They will hire the best available candidate without a job in mind, then have them take the strengths test to help determine where they are best suited to work, and I think that is fascinating.

+## Day 5

+Today we started CSS and Javascript.
+Javascript I'm most nervous and most excited for, since I have the least experience with it of things we are starting.
+I can't wait to get a good grasp on that, as I feel like I'm doing okay in terms of CSS and HTML.

+We have our first solo projects, this thing called dog party, where we build a website based on this image of a website http://frontend.turing.io/assets/images/dog-party.png

+I think I got it pretty well under control, but I built it on a 960px width body, and maybe will go back and adjust it all to be on a 100% width body, I'm not sure.
+It's not due for a few days, so I'll clean up some code in the meantime, but my first attempt is posted a repository on here if you want to check it out and give me some tips on how to clean it up!

+We also spent a good portion of our day working with accessibility and particuarly ARIA for screen reader purposes, so I optimized it as well as I could for that, too.
+It's nice that Turing has a very empathy-driven process, and accessibility is a huge part of that.
+It's also cool that ARIA form labels seem to make Forms easier than the typical Label+Input pairings.

+Busy day, and I'm up at 11 p.m. which is scary for me now.
+Hope you're all kicking ass on your challenges!